BoogieHasFun/boogiehasfun.github.io/README.md

 i will attempt to make a good [website](https://boogiehasfun.github.io)

 ## Self-hosting
 If you ever want to self-host my website.
-You're gonna need python, and possibly even other stuff like ngnix if you are hosting it publicly, and if you are hosting it publicly please make sure you cannot see others public ip address.
-This is for privacy and so if I check it out you cannot leak my ip, basically don't make your fork of my website a ip grabber ~~(sounds like something galaticlemonade would do)~~.
-I am not an expert at self-hosting, it's best if you figure it out by asking questions, use StackOverFlow, use Youtube, etc. <br>
+You're gonna need something like python, and other stuff like ngnix if you are hosting it publicly.
+Also, please don't make your fork of my website a ip grabber ~~(sounds like something galaticlemonade would do)~~.
+I am not an expert at self-hosting, it's best if you figure it out on your own. <br>

-**If you are going to self-host this repo exactly, don't waste your time making it public. you can make your forks (with different code than mine) public, just abide by the license**
+**please don't host this website on your own domain unless there is major modifications to it, don't waste your time**

 ### Local hosting
 Step 1: download `python`. you can do this using `choco install python`, or using `scoop install main/python`, or use apt-get: